theoptimalpolicy/theoptimalpolicy.github.io/_posts/machinelearning/2020-12-11-support-vector-machines.md

+---
+title: "Support Vector Machines"
+subtitle: "The math behind SVMs"
+layout: post
+author: "Andrea Bonvini"
+header-style: text
+tags:
+  - Machine Learning
+  - Kernel Methods
+  - Binary Classification
+mathjax: true

+---

 ### Introduction &  Brief History

-Hi guys!
-Today we are gonna talk about one of the most powerful and fascinating techniques in Machine Learning: I'm talking about the Support Vector Machine.
+In this blog-post we are gonna talk about one of the most powerful and fascinating techniques in Machine Learning:  about the Support Vector Machine.

 In the field of Statistical Learning the *Support Vector Machine* technique is a *binary classification* algorithm which aims to find the hyperplane which is able to separate the data with the largest *margin* possible.
-This he concept of margin is illustrated in the following images.
+The concept of margin is illustrated in the following images.

 Suppose we have a set of points in $\mathbb{R}^2$, each point belongs to a class $\in \{-1,+1\}$ (to read $\to$ either $-1$ or $+1$)